-What you will need for this preschool activity:
+What you will need for this treasure hunt:

 I know this may sound stupid but I actually had to look up prepositions really quickly before writing this.
 It’s been a long time (say middle school?) since I “officially” learned them for the last time!
 It’s funny how you can use them everyday when speaking and forget what they are actually called.
 So I’ve made a cheat sheet for you.

-Use this list when coming up with where to hide your clues for this preschool activity!
+Use this list when coming up with where to hide your clues for this treasure hunt preschool activity!
 Just imagine you are giving your kid instructions to find something and write that down.

-I just wrote the instructions that included prepositions on a popsicle stick and tucked each into it’s own envelope.
-You totally don’t need an envelope but I think it makes each clue a little easier to find and we had them around.
+Step 2: Tuck each into it’s own envelope, or if you use paper fold it in half.
+You totally don’t need an envelope but I think it makes each clue a little easier to find and we had them around already.

-I had the kids go play downstairs for a minute while I hid the clues.
-Then, I handed them the first envelope with clue and we went around finding all the clues.
+Step 4: Hand them the first envelope with clue and then they will find them all!
 Having two kids that were both racing around competing made it so I ended up having them take turns.
-So they would find the clue and open it, and then I’d read it to them and off they’d go.
+They would find the clue and take turns opening it, and then I’d read it to them and off they’d go.
 It was a super fun preschool activity and they have been asking for it again and again!

-Related Post: How to teach preschool at home; A practical guide
+Related Post: How to teach preschool at home: Getting Started

 Definitely don’t overthink it, just write clues for ordinary places.
 For instance, we were trying to get one of my kids to find their shoes the other day at the bottom of the stairs, and one of us had to go down and get them, even though they were right where we said.
 That’s when I realized we need some preposition help here!
 So one of my clues said , down the stairs near the garage”.

-Finding the clues was the most fun part for them, and it goes fast.
+Finding the clues was the most fun part for them, and it goes fast!
 They found them all within 5-10 minutes.
-So if you are really awesome, you could write out more clues than I did.
+Next time, I will definitely write out more clues to make it last longer.